 How to survive in extreme heat while in the wild

 Most people love the sunshine, giving them an excuse to spend a day at the beach or take a stroll through the countryside, but when you’re in a situation where a river of sweat is running down the middle of your back, it’s not quite as fun.
-Staying cool in certain situations can be tricky, because if you’re out in the open then you can’t escape the sun’s heat, but there are a few things that you can do to make yourself more comfortable.
+Learning how to survive in extreme heat while in the wild can be tricky, because if you’re out in the open then you can’t escape the sun’s heat, but there are a few things that you can do to make yourself more comfortable.

 Wear a hat